sok-og-skriv/sok-og-skriv-web/arkiv/en/writing/disseminating-your-thesis.md

 ## Self-archiving

-Many university colleges and universities offer master’s students the opportunity to self-archive their theses electronically in the institutional archives.
+Many university colleges and universities offer master's students the opportunity to self-archive their theses electronically in the institutional archives.
 Some institutional archives in Norway:

 - [BORA – University of Bergen.](https://bora.uib.no/ "BORA University of Bergen (UIB)")